Football Times podcast: Premier League Week 24 preview and FPL tips

-Soccer Occasions podcast previews Week 24 of Premier League motion on TV
+Soccer Instances podcast previews Week 24 of Premier League motion on TV

 ❚ We could earn fee from hyperlinks on this web page.
-Our editorial is all the time impartial (be taught extra)
+Our editorial is all the time impartial (study extra)

 There’s no time to catch your breath, one other spherical of Premier League fixtures has arrived!

-Soccer Occasions returns to preview the upcoming midweek video games on TV with champions-elect Liverpool, Man Utd, Man Metropolis, Chelsea and Arsenal all in motion on the field.
+Soccer Instances returns to preview the upcoming midweek video games on TV with champions-elect Liverpool, Man Utd, Man Metropolis, Chelsea and Arsenal all in motion on the field.

 - LISTEN AND SUBSCRIBE TO FOOTBALL TIMES: Apple / Spotify / Acast

-Recent episodes are launched each Wednesday to deliver you the newest information and views forward of every Premier League sport on TV.
+Contemporary episodes are launched each Wednesday to deliver you the newest information and views forward of every Premier League recreation on TV.

 HEARALPUBLICIST sport editor Michael Potts is joined by BBC Match of the Day journal deputy editor Mark Parry in Week 24.

-Michael and Paz additionally supply their newest Fantasy Premier League suggestions forward of Gameweek 24.
+Michael and Paz additionally provide their newest Fantasy Premier League ideas forward of Gameweek 24.

 - Take a look at the brand new Match of the Day Journal web site for the newest information and options

-You may hearken to the model new Soccer Occasions podcast on YouTube or through a spread of platforms together with Apple / Spotify / Acast.
+You may take heed to the model new Soccer Instances podcast on YouTube or by way of a spread of platforms together with Apple / Spotify / Acast.

 Add Comment